-A variable is always based (on page 74) on two components: Data type (on page 14) and Driver objekt type (cti.chm::/28685.htm).
+A variable is always based (on page 73) on two components: Data type (on page 15) and Driver objekt type (cti.chm::/28685.htm).
 These two components are independent and thus can be configured independently.

 Menu item Action New variable Opens the wizard for creating a new variable.
 Export all as XML Exports all entries as an XML file.
 Import XML Imports entries from an XML file.
-Extended import/export Opens the menu for importing and exporting of -Step 7 projects, dBase and CSV.
+Extended import/export Opens the menu for the import and export of Step 7 projects.
+Supported file formats: dBase and CSV.
 Note: For additional information please read the chapter Step 7-project import in the book import - export.
 Display unused variables Creates a project analysis for unused variables in the current project and displays it as a result list in its own window.
 Open in new window.
 Opens a new window in order to view and edit the variable.
 (Default: at the bottom of the Editor.)
 Editor profile Opens the drop-down list with predefined editor profiles.

-Help Opens online help.
+Menu item Action Help Opens online help.